Managed SVN Hosting

 Git: Distributed development, open source projects.

-The easiest way to do this is with a Subversio client like TortoiseSVN.
-This SVN tool is available on both Linux and Windows.
+The easiest way to do this is with a Subversion client like TortoiseSVN.
+This SVN tool is available on Windows.
+Subversion clients are also available on Linux.

 svn checkout http://YourUserName@svnXYZ.saas-secure.com/svn/myProject